heremaps/harp.gl/@here/harp-datasource-protocol/README.md

 ## How to nest two or more conditions

-The HARP4Web's theming system enables nesting conditions.
+`harp.gl`'s theming system enables nesting conditions.
 This comes in very handy when one wants to apply some general level styling to for example a whole `layer` and they define a more fine grained styling options for smaller subsets of feature (like `kind`s or `kind_detail`s).